-You can see short descriptions of my work below.
+You can see short descriptions of my published work and some work in progress below.

 Here is my CV